edg-stg/dogss/notebooks/networks/networks.md

-Network reconstruction with dogss
+Network reconstruction with dogss: Simulations
 ================
 Edgar Steiger
 2018

 -   [Simulations](#simulations)

-This document shows and explains how to use the dogss package and how to reproduce Figures 9 to 15 from our paper [Sparse-Group Bayesian Feature Selection Using Expectation Propagation for Signal Recovery and Network Reconstruction](https://arxiv.org/abs/1809.09367).
+This document shows and explains how to use the dogss package and how to reproduce Figures 9 to 13 from our paper [Sparse-Group Bayesian Feature Selection Using Expectation Propagation for Signal Recovery and Network Reconstruction](https://arxiv.org/abs/1809.09367).

 First we need to load some packages that are required for comparisons and plotting (please install if not available on your machine):